 The grant-funded project supports research to improve political fact-checking, and works with news organizations to significantly increase and improve accountability journalism practices as well as contribute to public debates on the topic.

-You can follow the work of the project here, including our Fact-Checking Resource Page.
+You can follow the work of the project here, and get top advice from experts on our Better News fact-checking resource page.
 Sign up for the weekly newsletter or enroll in our free online course.
-For more information or to be involved, contact Jane Elizabeth, senior manager for the program, at email@example.com.
+For more information or to be involved, contact Jane Elizabeth, director of the program, at firstname.lastname@example.org.